SepShr/NASA_ULI_Xplane_Simulator/README.md

 # NASA ULI Xplane Simulator
-This repository contains the instructions and code for setting up the NASA ULI Xplane Simulator to generate data using controller and DNN (i.e., system)-in-the-loop simulation for the paper titled "System Safety Monitoring of Learned Components Using Temporal Metric Forecasting", by Sepehr Sharifi, Andrea Stocco, and Lionel C. Briand.
+This repository contains the instructions and code for setting up the NASA ULI Xplane Simulator to generate data using controller and DNN (i.e., system)-in-the-loop simulation for the paper titled *"System Safety Monitoring of Learned Components Using Temporal Metric Forecasting"*, by Sepehr Sharifi, Andrea Stocco, and Lionel C. Briand.

 This work is done at [Nanda Lab](https://www.nanda-lab.ca/), EECS Department, University of Ottawa, Canada.